abdulkadireyigul/fastcore/fastcore/security/README.md

 # Security Module

-This module provides stateful authentication and authorization utilities for FastAPI applications, including JWT-based authentication, password hashing, user authentication interfaces, and robust token management with support for both header-based and cookie-based authentication.
+This module provides stateful authentication and authorization utilities for FastAPI applications, including JWT-based authentication, password hashing, user authentication interfaces, and robust token management with support for both **header-based** and **cookie-based** authentication.

+It is designed to be flexible, supporting both **Legacy (Integer ID)** and **Modern (UUID)** user identification systems.

 ## Structure